safdar23/LLM-Responsible-AI-Performance-and-Quality-Evaluation-Metrics/README.md

 # AI Assisted: Responsible AI Metrics
 Azure AI identifies content and security risks, including contents related to hateful, unfair, sexual, violent, self-harm, and jailbreak defects.
 Azure responsible AI scores these contents severity across (very Low (0–1), Low (2–3), Medium (4–5) and High (6–7).
 High (6–7) is the extremely rated content.
 For detailed information, please visit Evaluation and monitoring metrics for generative AI - Azure AI Studio | Microsoft Learn

+# Summary
+The purpose of this notebook is to run the LLM evaluations across quality and responsible AI metrics for QA and chat session scenarios